| Note: Large images and

 can also be mistaken for a fracture.
 It usually fuses by 16 years of age,

 although some fail to fuse.
+Other entities to consider

 include ankle sprain, other metatarsal fractures, and foot dislocations.
+Emergency Department Treatment

-A Jones fracture should be
+and Disposition A Jones fracture should be

 splinted and referred to orthopedics for definitive repair.
 It may heal